miztiik/secure-api-with-throttling/README.md

      }
      ```

-   - **Stack: secure-private-api**
+   - **Stack: secure-throttled-api**

      Now that we have understand that public APIs are accessible by everyone.
 Let us see how to build an secure API.
 To secure the API, we are going to deploy as `PRIVATE` type API and make it accessible only from a custom VPC.
 To add another layer of security, we can have a custom defined security group attached to the API.

-     This stack:_secure-private-api_ is dependant on the `secure-private-api-vpc-stack`.
+     This stack:_secure-throttled-api_ is dependant on the `secure-private-api-vpc-stack`.
 If you are using CDK, it will be deployed for you.
 If not go ahead and deploy that as well.
 The following resources are created by these two stacks,

      - A Custom VPC ( without NAT Instances )
        - API Gateway VPCE Endpoint